How do I enable robots.txt compliance in Lightpanda (CLI flags) for both fetch and serve modes?

 https://demo-browser.lightpanda.io/campfire-commerce/

-Enabling robots.txt compliance in serve mode (CDP server)
+Enabling robots.txt compliance for serve mode (CDP)

-Start a robots-aware CDP server
+Start a CDP server with robots.txt enabled

 ./lightpanda serve \